mattgahrns/mod2_project_custom_siege_operators/README.md

 I took insparation for this project from the video game Rainbow Six Siege.
 During a match of this game players switch sides between attack and defence and get to choose from a selection of specific operators on each side.
 Each operator comes standard with an unique gadget and a choice between one and three primary and secondary weapons.
 Attackers and Defenders can also choose between two options for utility such as frag gernades or barbed wire respectivley.

 The goal of the project was to give fans and players of the game the ability to create custom operators.
 Gadgets and uitility are still attack and defence specific, but as in the game weapons can be shared between sides.
-However, as mentioned weapons are limited to an operator who is given a choice between one and three.
+However, as mentioned, operators are limited to a selection of one to three specific weapons.
 When creating an operator with this application the user may choose from any weapons available in the game.

 ## User Stories
 1. As a user, I want to be able to create custom defenders and attackers.